datopian/tech.datopian.com/deploy/redeploy-ckan-ng.md

 ![](https://i.imgur.com/v7b8Z1c.png)

 ::: tip
-If the build is not successful check its logs.
-You might have a typo in branch, release name or similar...
+If the build is not successful, check its logs.
+You might have a typo in your branch, release name, etc...
 :::

 - Open [Deploy frontend instance](https://cc-p-jenkins.ckan.io/job/deploy%20frontend%20instance/)
-- Build with Parameters
+- Click "Build with Parameters" button
-- Fil `INSTANCE_NAME` parameter with `deploy-demo-exercise-ng`
+- Fill `INSTANCE_NAME` parameter with `deploy-demo-exercise-ng`
 - Fill `REGISTRY_REPO` parameter with `viderum/cloud-[instance-id]` (`viderum/cloud-deploy-demo-exercise-ng`)
 - Click "Build" button

 ![](https://i.imgur.com/8GEjebX.png)

-Wait for the successful build and that's it!
+Wait for the successful build, and that's it!
 You've just deployed your changes to the CKAN cloud servers :rocket: